The Challenges of Welding Aluminum

 All of these technologies are capable of producing high quality aluminum welds, and the method to be used is often dependent on operational costs rather than weld quality.
 However, each process has slightly different characteristics which can make some types of lasers preferable for certain applications, joint configurations, and aluminum alloy combinations.

-Laser beam energy can be applied to the work piece either as a series of pulses or a continuous beam, depending on the application, the materials, etc.
+Laser beam energy can be applied to the work piece either as a series of pulses, as a continuous beam, or in a laser stir weld configuration.
+The decision to use a particular method is dependent on the application, the properties of the materials, etc.

 A pulsed laser is exactly that: the beam is switched on and off at a very high rate (10-1000 hz) such that the energy is applied to the work piece is a series of separate bursts.
 Each pulse creates an area of melted material, the work piece is then moved slightly and another pulse is applied, resulting in a series of overlapping welds create a continuous bead.
 Each weld area created by a pulse cools quickly, which minimizes the amount of heat in the surrounding material, which in turn limits how hot the part might become, which in turn minimizes melting and distortion of the part.
 Because of aluminum’s high thermal conductivity, a pulsed laser is generally the best way to laser weld aluminum when low thermal input is required.

-Continuous wave laser welding is analogous to keyhole welding.
+Continuous wave laser welding is used for deep penetration welds, and is often referred to as keyhole welding.
 A steady beam of laser light is applied to the work piece, which is then moved beneath the beam.
 Material on the leading edge of the laser beam melts as the trailing edge cools.
 Continuous wave lasers typically feed at speeds of 25 to 100 inches per minute in order to not overheat the parts.
 Because heat is applied at a constant rate, and the part is not subject to the constant heating and cooling of a pulsed laser, continuous wave welding may be better suited for some of the more crack sensitive alloys of aluminum.